Omnidirectional-video-group/ODVista/README.md

 Train dataset: aws s3 sync s3://360vistasr/val/ [Local Val Directory] --no-sign-request If you encounter any problems or have questions regarding the data access process, please don't hesitate to reach ahmed.telili@tii.ae for assistance.

 **Note: Currently, we are providing access to only the training set and the validation set.
-The test set will become available by 28th April, coinciding with the conclusion of our challenge.**
+The test set will become available by 28th April, coinciding with the conclusion of our [challenge] (https://codalab.lisn.upsaclay.fr/competitions/17458).**

 ### Metrics